- Russell Beazer, MS, LMFT

 “I’ve been doing this since 2001, and I still love what I do.”

-Jared earned his Masters Degree in Professional Counseling from Grand Canyon University.
-He has been in the behavioral health field for over fifteen years.
-Jared began working with juveniles in residential treatment centers beginning in 1999 with A New Leaf, and eventually the U-Turn Foundation.
-In the past four years, Jared has worked as a Clinician, providing individual, group, and family therapy.
-His areas of focus include sexual maladaptive behaviors, pornography and substance addiction, depression, anxiety, trauma, behavioral issues, grief and loss, communication, and marriage and family therapy.
-He uses a cognitive-behavioral approach.
-Jared believes everyone has the capacity to change.
-He has an innate ability to see the good in others, and help them realize their potential.
-He has the capacity to make others feel comfortable regardless of their individual situation.
+Jared is a Licensed Professional Counselor.
+He earned his Masters Degree in Professional Counseling from Grand Canyon University.
+He has been in the behavioral health field for over 17 years.
+Jared began his career working with juveniles in residential treatment centers beginning in 1999 with A New Leaf, and eventually the U-Turn Foundation.
+While working with the U-Turn Foundation, he also provided outpatient counseling for at-risk youth in the Arizona Juvenile Superior Court system.
+For the past six years, Jared has worked as a Clinician, providing individual, group, and family therapy.
+His areas of focus includes sexual maladaptive behaviors, pornography and substance addiction, depression, anxiety, trauma, behavioral issues, divorce, family conflict, grief and loss, communication, and marriage and family therapy.
+His treatment approach centers around cognitive behavioral therapy (CBT), which focuses on the power of one’s thinking over their feelings and behaviors.
+He also believes building positive connections with others is essential.
+Jared has the innate ability to see the good in others, and understands the value of an individual and wants to help them to realize their potential.
+He has the capacity to make others feel comfortable, regardless of their individual situation.
 He believes that humor can play an important role in the therapeutic process.
 His personal interests include sports, science fiction, family, and spirituality.
-(Not necessarily in that order).
-Jared is the father of five children, and has been happily married to his wife Kathy for 17 years.
+Jared is the father of four children, and has been happily married to his wife for nineteen years.

 - Stephen Alger, MAS-MFT, LAMFT